 You might want to think about:

-TEP – Treatment Escalation Plan: an individualised plan initiated by your medical team in discussion with you.
-The TEP focuses on which treatments may or may not be helpful or effective ie resuscitation.
+An individualised plan initiated by your medical team in discussion with you.
+The TEP focuses on which treatments may or may not be helpful or effective and which, in some cases, can be burdensome in those whose health is failing, such as cardiopulmonary resuscitation.

 If you are suffering from an advanced disease, approaching the end of your life and thought to be dying, your medical and nursing team will discuss a Do Not Attempt Cardiopulmonary Resuscitation (DNACPR) order with you.
 If your heart stops beating and you stop breathing in these circumstances cardiopulmonary resuscitation (CPR) is very unlikely to be successful.
 Resuscitation is a vigorous physical process to undergo, and can prevent you from achieving a peaceful and dignified death.
 In some instances this may prolong the process of dying and in some cases prolong or increase suffering.

 You don’t have to have an advance care plan, but it can be reassuring to know that you will be cared for in the way you would prefer if you become unable to make decisions or communicate your wishes.
 It can be also be reassuring for family and friends to know that they are making decisions that you would want.

 You can of course discuss your wishes and preferences with friends and family, who will be able to tell those caring for you.
 Having a written document to share with your medical and nursing team means they can all be confident that they are caring for you as you would wish, and speaking to those you have chosen to represent your views.

 To make sure that full consideration is given to your advance care plan, you should share it with your local hospital, your GP and anyone you would like to represent your wishes.

 Once you have written you advance care plan, you can add, update or revise the plan as you wish.
 If you do make any changes it is important to share these with anyone who has a copy of your plan.